-When a reader recently asked the Childhood 101 Facebook community for building and construction set suggestions for a child transitioning away from nap time, the responses were too fabulous not to share.
-So I have combined my top building and construction toy set suggestions with those popular with readers to bring you this list of 15 awesome building sets for kids.
+When a reader recently asked the Childhood 101 Facebook community for building and construction toy set suggestions the responses were too fabulous not to share!
+So I have combined my top building and construction toy set suggestions with those popular with readers to bring you this list of 15 awesome building toy sets for kids.

-My girls (aged 2 and 6) received a large set of Magna-Tiles for Christmas a year ago and I can honestly say that they have been played with every single day!
-They really are an investment (as are many good quality construction sets) but they are easy for children of all ages to use and they are fabulous to build with.
+My girls (aged 7 and 11) received a large set of Magna-Tiles for Christmas six years ago and they still play with them!
+They really are an investment (as are many good quality construction sets) but these magnetic tiles are easy for children of all ages to use, and they are fabulous to build with.
 Place them alongside a window with sunlight streaming through or use them with short strings of LED Christmas lights or on a light table for a fabulous burst of colourful construction fun.

 3. Tree Blocks

 Tree blocks are particularly fabulous as a building set for children who love imaginative play.
 Teamed with a set of small figurines – animals or fantasy characters, and a collection of natural materials such as shells or stones, my children will play for hours, building wonderful imaginary worlds.

 If you are looking for an awesome way to encourage the development of a range of problem solving skills, then you can’t go past a marble run.
 With a vast range of marble run sets available, both wooden and plastic, most sets include a combination of straight and curved tracks, inclines, support pieces and accessories (both functional and decorative).
 The pieces can be arranged in many different ways, each sending the marbles down through the system on a new route, and it is this flexibility and open-endedness that promotes both problem solving and creative thinking.